JVital2013/vitality-goes/docs/used-emwin-data.md

 | CDW*****.TXT         | Civil Danger Warning | Purple                          |
 | EVI*****.TXT         | Evacuation Warning   | Brown                           |

+### Hurricane Local Statement
+Hurricane Local Statements, or HLS, are public releases prepared by local National Weather Service offices in or near a hurricane-threatened area.
+It gives specific details for its county/parish warning area on (1) weather conditions, (2) evacuation decisions made by local officials, and (3) other precautions necessary to protect life and property.
+The most recent HLS for your area is shown at the top of the current weather page.

 ## Current Weather
 The Current Weather tab of Vitality GOES shows current weather conditions and forecasts for your configured location.
 The data comes from a number of seperate EMWIN text sources.